Major League Pickleball

 After a crazy first waiver wire period in 2024, MLP has announced some roster changes ahead of the MLP Mid-Season Tournament, which starts Wednesday.

-This event, which coincides with the amateur Beer City Open in Grand Rapids, Michigan, is the only stand-alone MLP Tournament in 2024.
+This event, which coincides with the amateur Beer City Open in Grand Rapids, Michigan, is the only stand-alone MLP Mid-Season Tournament event in 2024.
 The other eight events are regular season events before the two playoff rounds.

 In addition, money is on the line for this double-elimination tournament.
 Here are the prize payouts for the winning teams: